Labour poverty pledge: What does it mean?

 When we talk about how many people are in poverty today in the UK, first we need to know how we define it.

-Currently, when the government talks about poverty, they either use a measure of relative poverty - that is, how someone is doing financially compared with the rest of the country - or absolute poverty.
+Currently, when the government talks about poverty, it uses either a measure of relative poverty - that is, how someone is doing financially compared with the rest of the country - or absolute poverty.

 To establish whether someone is living in relative poverty, the government looks at the median income - that is the midpoint where half of the working population earn more than that amount and half earn less.
 Then they take 60% of this middle amount and anyone who earns less than this is considered to be living in relative poverty.